togethercomputer/MoA/README.md

   <br>
 </div>

 Mixture of Agents (MoA) is a novel approach that leverages the collective strengths of multiple LLMs to enhance performance, achieving state-of-the-art results.
-By employing a layered architecture where each layer comprises several LLM agents, MoA significantly outperforms GPT-4 Omni’s 57.5% on AlpacaEval 2.0 with a score of 65.1%, using only open-source models!
+By employing a layered architecture where each layer comprises several LLM agents, MoA significantly outperforms GPT-4 Omni's 57.5% on AlpacaEval 2.0 with a score of 65.1%, using only open-source models!

 ## Interactive Demo